graninas/automatic-whitebox-testing-showcase/README.md

 }
 ```

 As you can see the recordings do not contain the connection itself, just a help info about it.
 When replaying, there should be a code in the interpreter that is able to distinguish the two variants of connection.
-But before we’ll have a loot at it, let’s figure out the design of the DB <-> Flow interaction that is used for the scenario above.
+But before we get familiar with it, let’s figure out the design of the DB <-> Flow interaction that is used for the scenario above.
 This design utilizes a small but important idea of a clear separation between DB queries evaluation and DB connectivity management.

 ```haskell
 type Description = String